Lathakh/Inferential-_staistics_practical/README.md

 # chi-sqaure test - categorical data
- 1. non parametric we are not calculating central tendacy instead we are going with observed data - expected data
+ 1. we are going with observed data - expected data